eclipse-californium/californium/scandium-core/README.md

 </dependencies>
 ```

+(With 3.3 the tests are using the updated version 1.70).

 And setup a environment variable `CALIFORNIUM_JCE_PROVIDER` using the value `BC` (see [JceProviderUtil](../element-connector/src/main/java/org/eclipse/californium/elements/util/JceProviderUtil.java) for more details) or use the java `System.property` `CALIFORNIUM_JCE_PROVIDER` to do so.

 Supporting Bouncy Castle for the unit test uncovers a couple of differences, which required to adapt the implementation.
 It is assumed, that more will be found and more adaption will be required.
 If you find some, don't hesitate to report issues, perhaps research and analysis, and fixes.
 On the other hand, the project Californium will for now not be able to provide support for Bouncy Castle questions with or without relation to Californium.
 You may create issues, but it may be not possible for us to answer them.